ardakdemir/pyJNERDEP/README.md

 ## Subword Contextual Embeddings for Languages with Rich Morphology

-This repository contains the source code for replicating the experiments in our paper, submitted for review for ACL 2020.
+This repository contains the source code for replicating the experiments in our paper, submitted for review for EMNLP 2020, Long papers.
 For the double-blind review we refrain from sharing any private information.

 We also share the trained models using drive links together with all the data used for both tasks.